Skip to main content

 Academic

 The intricate relationship between endocrine signaling and cognitive integrity represents a frontier in longevity science.
 While the subjective experience of cognitive shifts is a common concern, the underlying biological mechanisms involve complex interplay across multiple physiological axes.
-A deeper understanding of these systems reveals how targeted biochemical recalibration can support neuronal resilience and in later life.
+A deeper understanding of these systems reveals how targeted biochemical recalibration can support neuronal resilience and cognitive performance in later life.

 Neuroendocrine Axes and Cognitive Regulation